 Timeless Tips from Educators of the Past is an ongoing series that draws from this wealth of historical wisdom, in an endeavour to help and encourage moms like you—moms that believe in personally investing in educating their children, but don’t yet have it all figured out.

 Maybe these tips won’t cure your seven-year-old of doodling.
 They certainly won’t prevent the baby from crawling on the table.
 But they might just give you the little shortcuts and methods which improve your homeschooling experience, and make this commitment the daily blessing which it was intended to be.
-Stay tuned for coming installments of Timeless Tips from Educators of the Past!

 If you’re interested in other Timeless Tips, take a look at our previous series, Timeless Tips from Homemakers of Past, and find useful information on a range of daily challenges from dealing with mosquito bites to threading a needle: